 - Gold is a high-demand product: There are many different ways to use gold, and it tends to be a product that’s in high demand.
 This is especially true when economic conditions are tight.

-- You can buy it for profit or as insurance: Most people buy gold either because they’re hoping to make a profit, or because they want to keep it as insurance in case of an economic downturn.
+- You can buy gold for profit or as insurance: Most people buy gold either because they’re hoping to make a profit, or because they want to keep it as insurance in case of an economic downturn.
 Either strategy is an equally valid reason for investing in gold.

 How do I start buying gold?

 So now that you understand why gold is a good investment, it’s important to know how to buy gold so that you can get started.
-Listed below are four steps to make sure you get started on the right path.
+Listed below are five steps to make sure you get started on the right path.